hisamafahri/nit/README.md

 A CLI to replace your `git` command, so your git workflow can become more consistent, and fun.
 Also, commit message can partially follow [the Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) ecosystem.
 And yes, it is build on top of [Rust](https://www.rust-lang.org/)

+## Requirements

+Since this CLI is wrapping the existing [git](https://github.com/git-guides/install-git) CLI, git is required.

 ## Install with Binaries